Schumacher-group/ImmuneCellMigrationAnalysis/README.md

+This is an archival branch to preserve a copy of the fork material as well as development work that didn't make it into publication.
+If you're not an author or contributor it's probably not worth rummaging around in here.

 # Immune Cell Migration Analysis

 The repository holds code for analysing cell migration using a biased-persistent random walk as well as attractant dynamics.